 Nursing itself is a varied field with multiple career paths, including nursing assistant, licensed practical nurse, registered nurse, nurse practitioners and more.
-Each has of those paths has separate educational requirements as entry points to employment.
+Each of those paths has separate educational requirements as entry points to employment.

 Online Nursing Degree Programs in Oklahoma

 Depending on their professional goals, prospective nursing students may select from a variety of online training and degree options, ranging from diplomas to associate degrees, bachelor's degrees to graduate programs.
-It's important to note nursing degree programs each require students to complete a clinical rotation under the supervision of a preceptor.
+It's important to note nursing degree programs each require students to complete a clinical rotation under the supervision of a preceptor or instructor.
 Traditionally, the university and student collaborate on clinical placements, which are then negotiated and handled by a representative at the nursing schools -- typically a track coordinator.

 Online Nursing Diploma: Diploma programs, commonly referred to as Practical Nursing Programs, are designed to prepare individuals to earn licensure as a Licensed Practical Nurse.
 Instruction covers an array of foundational curriculum in basic patient care and may be completed in as little as 12 to 18 months of study.

-Online Associate's in Nursing: The Associate of Science in Nursing (ASN) is a basic educational entry path into the field of nursing.
+Online Associate in Nursing: The Associate of Science in Nursing (ASN) is a basic educational entry path into the field of nursing.
 Typically designed to be completed in two to three years of full-time study, associate degree programs prepare students to take the National Council Licensure Examination (NCLEX-RN) and qualify for licensure as a registered nurse.

 Online Bachelor's in Nursing: Bachelor's degree programs in nursing (BSN) aim to equip students with the theoretical knowledge and practical skills required for a professional career in nursing practice.
 Although curriculum varies by institution, bachelor's degrees in nursing are based on developing the clinical judgment and skills of future nurses, introducing them to emerging patient care technologies, and providing an opportunity to build leadership, critical thinking and decision-making skills.
 Graduates are typically required to complete a hands-on clinical rotation prior to graduation.

-Online Master's in Nursing: The Master of Science in Nursing (MSN) is a graduate -level degree, one that can prepare graduates for leadership positions in nursing administration or for advanced clinical positions such as nurse practitioner or nurse anesthetist.
-Students may focus on specializations in master's programs, in areas such as gerontology, pediatrics, obstetrics, or psychiatry.
+Online Master's in Nursing: The Master of Science in Nursing (MSN) is a graduate-level degree, one that can prepare graduates for leadership positions in nursing administration or for advanced clinical positions such as nurse practitioner or nurse anesthetist.
+Students may focus on specializations in master's programs, in areas such as gerontology, pediatrics, obstetrics or psychiatry.

 In addition to traditional degree programs, some universities and colleges offer bridge programs, which are designed for nursing professionals seeking career transitions.
 Example bridge programs include LPN-to-RN and RN-to-BSN, which are for registered nurses wanting to finish their bachelor's degrees and LPNs desiring to earn registered nurse designation, respectively.